vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 4. Please ensure to use UTF-8 encoding in the json file to avoid Travis-CI build error.
 Please check the template file to fill in the complete gateway information: [$template.json](../gateways/$template.json)

-5. Create the directory with the name of your operatorAddress under the directory `operators` if not exist.
+5. Create the directory with the name of your gateway name with the required format under the directory `gateways` if not exist.
 Add your gateway json file and logo image to the directory created, named by your gateway name.
   For example:
 ```
 gateways/vite-labs/